Why?

 Because Yield Partner (ie. Open Bidding) doesn't have an Order Type associated with it, we're going to calculate a new column F for Source, based on the Yield Partner and Order Type columns.

-We're going to use an ArrayFormula to automatically apply a calculation to every row in the sheet.
+to automatically apply a calculation to every row in the sheet.

-If Yield Partner in column B is not equal to (Not applicable), then the impressions/revenue are attributable to Open Bidding.
+, then the impressions/revenue are attributable to Open Bidding.
 Otherwise, we can use the Order Type in column C.

-ifs allows us to chain conditions together, and return a value for the first condition that is true.
+allows us to chain conditions together, and return a value for the first condition that is true.

-We're going to use ifs in conjunction with ArrayFormula, which allows us to dynamically apply a formula to each row in a sheet.
+, which allows us to dynamically apply a formula to each row in a sheet.

-Here's the full formula for cell F2:
+Here's the full formula for cell F2

 =ArrayFormula(ifs(C2:C = "-", "Open Bidding", TRUE, C2:C))